WiktorLewicki/Checkers/README.md

 I am the sole author of the entire code.
 Wiktor Lewicki.

+The bot and the engine are located in the files bot.cpp and silnik.cpp.

 The bot plays very well, practically unbeatable.
 The bot's algorithm is graph traversal with a depth of 8 (minmax), with alpha-beta pruning optimization.